watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    - **Resource group:** Enter something like "fabmedical-SUFFIX", as shown in the following screenshot.

    - **Region:** Choose a region where all Azure Container Registry SKUs have to be available, which is currently Canada Central, Canada East, North Central US, Central US, South Central US, East US, East US 2, West US, West US 2, West Central US, France Central, UK South, UK West, North Europe, West Europe, Australia East, Australia Southeast, Brazil South, Central India, South India, Japan East, Japan West, Korea Central, Southeast Asia, East Asia, and remember this for future steps so that the resources you create in Azure are all kept within the same region (example: `East US`).

     ![In the Resource group blade, the value for the Resource group box is fabmedical-sol, and the value of the Region box is East US.](media/b4-image7.png)

    - Select **Review + Create** and then **Create**.

-1. When this completes, your Resource Group will be listed in the Azure Portal.
+6. When this completes, your Resource Group will be listed in the Azure Portal.

    ![In this screenshot of the Azure Portal, the fabmedical-sol Resource group is listed.](media/b4-image8.png)

-### Task 2: Create an SSH key
+### Task 2: Setup Azure Cloud Shell

-In this section, you will create an SSH key to securely access the VMs you create during the upcoming exercises.

 1. Open cloud shell by selecting the cloud shell icon in the menu bar.